hyperweb-io/create-interchain-app/README.md

 npm install -g create-interchain-app
 ```

-Then, create your new Cosmos app by running the following command:
+Then, create your new Interchain app by running the following command:

 ```sh
 # you can also use `cia` instead of `create-interchain-app` for shortcut ;)